-- 1. Children with severe or critical COVID-19 - Children with non-severe COVID-19 may require hospital admission if they are at risk for severe disease due to underlying conditions (e.g. immunocompromised).
+- Children with severe or critical COVID-19. - Children with mild to moderate COVID-19 may require hospital admission if they are at risk for severe disease due to underlying conditions (e.g. immune compromised).

 2.5.1 Indications for admission to the hospital for non-severe disease